-Information about the Department of Education's Twitter Policy
+Information about the Department of Education's social media policy

-The department’s Twitter channel Education_NI is managed by the Press Office on behalf of the department.
+The department’s presence on social media (Twitter channel Education_NI) is managed by the Press Office on behalf of the department.

 Tweets will include alerts about, but not exclusively, on the following:

 - departmental initiatives/programmes

 - any other issues the department considers appropriate

 If you follow us on Twitter, we do not automatically follow back.
 We will use hashtags and mention other Twitter accounts where appropriate.
 Being followed, using hashtags or mentioning other accounts does not imply endorsement of any kind.